New Results on Vertices that Belong to Every Minimum Locating-Dominating Code: A tight bound for the maximum number of min-forced vertices

 \item

 Let there be exactly two edges with the colour $u$ in $G_S$.
-If all four endpoints of the two edges are in $\graphminus{G_S}{S}$, we are done.
+If all four endpoints of the two edges are in $\graphminus{G_S}{S}$, we are done; the vertex $u$ may or may not be non-swappable.
 Now, let at least one of the edges be incident with a vertex in $S$, and by Lemma~\ref{lemma:G_S-properties}(ii), the codeword in $S$ must be $u$.

 If there are two edges $ux$ and $uy$ (or $ux$ and $xy$) with the colour $u$, then by Lemma~\ref{lemma:G_S-properties}(v) there is a third edge $xy$ (respectively, $uy$) with the colour $u$, contradicting the assumption that there are exactly two such edges.